instadeepai/marl-eval/README.md

 ### Overview 🦜

-- 🪄 **Easy data processing**: Easy to use functions that will process all raw experiment data and prepare it for downstream use of the `rliable` tools.
+- 🪄 **Easy data processing**: Easy-to-use functions that will process all raw experiment data and prepare it for downstream use of the `rliable` tools.
-- 📊 **Easy data plotting**: Easy to use functions built on top of the `rlibale` tools which will handle the plotting of all processed data dn produce tabular results in both `.csv` and `LaTeX` format.
+- 📊 **Easy data plotting**: Easy-to-use functions built on top of the `rlibale` tools which will handle the plotting of all processed data and produce tabular results in both `.csv` and `LaTeX` formats.

 ## Installation 🎬
-The latest release of the MARL-eval maybe be installed as follows:
+The latest release of the MARL-eval can be installed as follows:
 ```bash
 pip install id-marl-eval
 ```